Illinois Plumbing License Prep Program

 Apprentices are also provided with training related to:

-After receiving a bit of classroom training, you are ready to apply to a plumbing apprenticeship program.
-You will want to search for “plumbing apprenticeship programs near me” or talk to your trade school about opportunities.
-To enter a plumbing apprenticeship, you will need a high school diploma or GED, and you must be 18 years of age or older.
+After some classroom training, you’re ready to apply to a plumbing apprenticeship program.
+You’ll want to search for “plumbing apprenticeship programs near me” or talk to your trade school about opportunities.
+To enter a plumbing apprenticeship, you’ll need a high school diploma or GED, and you must be 18 years or older.

-Holding a plumber apprenticeship requires a sponsor so that your time as a student can be counted toward your apprenticeship.
-Sponsorship by a bonded and licensed plumber also is required when you apply for a state plumbing license.
+Holding a plumber apprenticeship requires a sponsor so your time as a student can be counted toward your apprenticeship.
+Sponsorship by a bonded and licensed plumber is also required when you apply for a state plumbing license.
 Note that Illinois Plumbing Consultants does not act as a sponsor.

 Areas we service: Algonquin, Arlington Heights, Barrington, Belvidere, Buffalo Grove, Cary, Chicago, Crystal Lake, Deerfield, Elgin, Evanston, Geneva, Grayslake, Highland Park, Hoffman Estates, Lake Forest, Lake Zurich, Lake in the Hills, Libertyville, Loves Park, Machesney Park, McHenry, Naperville, Rockford, Roscoe, Saint Charles, Schaumburg, Skokie, Waukegan, and Wheaton.